Legislative Framework for Record Retention Requirements

 Format of Records

 Multiple laws, decisions, and even everyday life practices apply when assessing the retention period of a document.
-There is currently limited insight on retaining employer related documents electronically in Romanian Labor Code and other labor legislation.
-As some Romanian authorities are reluctant to accept electronic documents, the common best practice is to store employment-related documents in both electronic and paper form in the event a judge or authority specifically requests it.
+There is currently limited insight on retaining employer related documents electronically in Romanian Labor Code and other labor legislation, with a few exceptions.
+For example, documents which were concluded in an electronic format and have an electronic signature that meets government requirements can be retained electronically.
+Common best practice is to store employment-related documents in both electronic and paper form in the event a judge or authority specifically requests it (excluding documents that were concluded electronically with an electronic signature, according to the law).

 Romanian law requires certain documents to be retained in paper format, including: